d85/docker-example/notes.md

 # Docker

-Images are made up from several 'layers'
+Images are made up from several `layers`

 | Image        |
 | :---         |